 The Duke Career Center hosts numerous events and programs throughout the year for students.
 The listings below highlight some signature events, but are not exhaustive.
 Dates and links for registration will be added when available.

-Practice your interviewing skills and get valuable feedback from actual recruiters!
-Mock interviews will last 30-45 minutes and include a post-interview discussion and critique.
+Practice your interviewing skills and get valuable feedback from industry experts!
+Practice interviews will last 30-45 minutes and include a post-interview discussion and critique.
 All practice interviews will take place online.

 Duke Entertainment, Media, Arts Network (DEMAN) Weekend

 Meet and connect with alumni working in the arts here on campus.

 Connect with DEMAN on Facebook and LinkedIn: "Duke DEMAN" + alumni.duke.edu (November)

 The Electrical and Computer Engineering (ECE) and Computer Science (CS) Student Showcase allows students to show off a class or personal project in front of representatives from companies like IBM, Microsoft, NetApp, SAP and Google in a reverse career fair format.
 This event is open to ALL students at Duke.
 Participate individually or as a group (one group can include up to 5 students).
 (January)

 Connect with employer recruiters and alumni at this signature Duke Engineering and Computing event.
 Whether you are looking for a full-time job or an internship, TechConnect is a great place to start.
 The biannual event (September/January) provides an opportunity for prospective employers from a variety of industries to meet with engineering and computer science students interested in working for their companies.
 (January

 Practice Interview Day for Undergraduate Students